DevCANS/Java-A-to-Z-Resources/11-Interfaces/03-Variables-And-Methods.md

     Yes

 Notice that this program makes use of one of Java’s standard classes: Random.
 This class provides pseudorandom numbers.
 It contains several methods that allow you to obtain random numbers in the form required by your program.
-In this example, the method nextDouble( ) is used.
+In this example, the method `nextDouble()` is used.
 It returns random numbers in the range 0.0 to 1.0.
-In this sample program, the two classes, Question and AskMe, both implement the SharedConstants interface where NO, YES, MAYBE, SOON, LATER, and NEVER are defined.
-Inside each class, the code refers to these constants as if each class had defined or nherited them directly.
+In this sample program, the two classes, Question and AskMe, both implement the `SharedConstants` interface where `NO`, `YES`, `MAYBE`, `SOON`, `LATER`, and `NEVER` are defined.
+Inside each class, the code refers to these constants as if each class had defined or inherited them directly.
 Here is the output of a sample run of this program.
 Note that the results are different each time it is run.

 ## Methods